Margaretta D'Arcy: Family and theatrical life

-She was born in London to a Russian Jewish mother and an Irish Catholic father.
+She was born in London to a Russian-Jewish mother and an Irish-Catholic father.
 D'Arcy worked in small theatres in Dublin from the age of fifteen and later became an actress.

 She was married in 1957 to English playwright and author John Arden, and they frequently collaborated.
 They settled in Galway and established the Galway Theatre Workshop in 1976.
 The couple had five sons, one of whom predeceased his mother.

 The couple wrote a number of stage pieces and improvisational works for amateur and student players, including The Happy Haven (1960) and The Workhouse Donkey.
 She has written and produced many plays, including The Non-Stop Connolly Show.

 D'Arcy has also written a number of books, including Tell Them Everything, Awkward Corners (with John Arden), and Galway's Pirate Women: A Global Trawl.

 Activism

 As an activist, in 1961, D'Arcy joined the anti-nuclear Committee of 100, led by Bertrand Russell.
 In 1981 her peace-activism resulted in her incarceration in Armagh Jail, after defacing a wall at the Ulster Museum.
 Her book Tell Them Everything tells the story of her time during the Armagh and H-Block dirty protests and was one of the earliest accounts about the Armagh women, their Republicanism and imprisonment.

-D'Arcy also directed Yellow Gate Women, a film about the attempts by women of Greenham Common Women's Peace Camp to outwit the British and United States Military at RAF Greenham Common with bolt cutters and legal challenges.
+D'Arcy also directed Yellow Gate Women, a film about the attempts by women of Greenham Common Women's Peace Camp to protests against nuclear weapons being stationed at RAF Greenham Common with bolt cutters and legal challenges.
 Challenging censorship since 1987, she ran a women's kitchen pirate-radio from her home in Galway.

-In 2011, D'Arcy refused to stand for a minute's silence to honor a PSNI officer Ronan Kerr, killed by dissident republicans, at an Aosdana meeting.
-Her actions were deliberate, she told media afterwards, which attracted fierce criticism of her perceived support for armed republican groups in Northern Ireland.
+In 2011, D'Arcy refused to stand for a minute's silence to honour a PSNI officer Ronan Kerr, killed by dissident republicans, at an Aosdana meeting.
+Her actions were deliberate, she told the media afterwards, which attracted fierce criticism of her perceived support for armed republican groups in Northern Ireland.

 Along with Niall Farrell, she was arrested in October 2012 for scaling the perimeter fence of Shannon Airport, in protest at the use of the airport as a stopover for US military flights.
+She was given a suspended 12-week sentence, but was imprisoned in 2014 after refusing to sign a bond saying that she wouldn't trespass on non-public parts of Shannon Airport.
+She was released after serving nine and a half weeks of the sentence.